 This is the pre-peer reviewed version of the following article: Lasonen-Aarnio, M. (2013).
 Higher-order Evidence and the Limits of Defeat.
 Forthcoming in Philosophy and Phenomenological Review

 Recent authors have drawn attention to a new kind of defeating evidence commonly referred to as higher-order evidence.
 Such evidence works by inducing doubts that one’s doxastic state is the result of a flawed process – for instance, a process brought about by a reason-distorting drug.
 I argue that accommodating defeat by higher-order evidence requires a two-tiered theory of justification, and that the phenomenon gives rise to a puzzle.
-The puzzle is that at least in some situations involving higher-order defeaters the correct epistemic rules issue conflicting recommendation.
+The puzzle is that at least in some situations involving higher-order defeaters the correct epistemic rules issue conflicting recommendations.
 For instance, a subject ought to believe p, but she ought also to suspend judgment in p.
 I discuss three responses.
 The first resists the puzzle by arguing that there is only one correct epistemic rule, an Über-rule.
 The second accepts that there are genuine epistemic dilemmas.
 The third appeals to a hierarchy or ordering of correct epistemic rules.
 I spell out problems for all of these responses.
 I conclude that the right lesson to draw from the puzzle is that a state can be epistemically rational or justified even if one has what looks to be strong evidence to think that it is not.
 As such, the considerations put forth constitute a non question-begging argument for a kind of externalism.

 I The defeatist trend in epistemology

 There has been an ever-accelerating trend in post-Cartesian epistemology to acknowledge the defeasibility of justification and knowledge.
 The scope of beliefs regarded as defeasible has broadened because of the recognition of new kinds of evidence with putative defeating force.
 The newest addition to this category is a variety of evidence that has been dubbed “higher-order” or “second-order” evidence.
-In one way or another, such evidence works by inducing doubts that one’s doxastic state is .
+In one way or another, such evidence works by inducing doubts that one’s doxastic state is the result of a flawed process.
 In what follows I will argue that attempts to take defeat by higher-order evidence seriously face a puzzle.
 I sketch three responses to the puzzle, and argue that there is no altogether happy resolution.
 But let me begin by saying a bit more about the putative phenomenon of defeat by higher-order evidence.

 Evidence that one’s doxastic state is the result of a flawed process can take many forms.
 It may be evidence that one is subject to a deep but undetectable cognitive malfunction; that one has made a simple calculation error; that one has failed to appreciate the import of one’s evidence; or even that the epistemic rules one follows are incorrect.
 Here are some examples involving the kind of higher-order evidence that is widely thought to have defeating force:

-Mental math
+Mental maths

 My friend and I have often amused ourselves by solving little math problems in our heads, and comparing our answers.
-We have strikingly similar track records: we are both very reliable at doing mental math, and neither is more reliable than the other.
+We have strikingly similar track records: we are both very reliable at doing mental maths, and neither is more reliable than the other.
 We now engage in this pastime, and I come up with an answer to a problem, 457.
 I then learn that my friend came up with a different answer, 459.

 Hypoxia